its-dirg/vopaas_test_environment/README.md

 #### IdP configuration

-**TODO how is the final entity id computed/why does it contain seemingly random characters?**
+**TODO how is the final entity id computed/why does it contain seemingly random characters? is it for SAML backend with multiple backing IdP's?**

 **TODO how should SP metadata be handled in production? can VOPaaS reload the specified metadata file at certain intervals or should we use MDX or something else?, see `metadata` param in table below**